top of page

 Sharing these soulful words by Irish poet John O’Donohue: ‘May I live this day compassionate of heart, clear in word, gracious in awareness, courageous in thought, generous in love.’
 A blessing, an invocation for each day.

 Through my work as a nature writer and visual storyteller, I share stories to help deepen our awareness and understanding of the beautiful living world and our ever-changing place in it, so that we can reimagine a way of being that is gentler, more considerate of nature and of one another.
+I weave into my work the principles of ecopsychology and our emotional connections to the land, blending poetic narratives with a gentle exploration of nature-based living, with a particular focus on finding ways to reduce our daily environmental impacts.

 I live between the Cotswolds, UK, and Cape Town.